bxparks/EpoxyDuino/README.md

 * The development cycle can be lot faster because the compilers on the the desktop machines are a lot faster, and we also avoid the upload and flash process to the microcontroller.
-* The desktop machine can run unit tests which are too much flash or too much memory to fit inside an embedded microcontroller.
+* The desktop machine can run unit tests which require too much flash or too much memory to fit inside an embedded microcontroller.

 The disadvantages are: